 Think of your personal inbox.
 Now think of your work inbox.
 What conversations are you paying attention to?
 What conversations do you think your workforce is paying attention?

-If you're trying to get a message out - a new technology, open enrollment, legal issues - you're bound to be up against a lot of competition (and clutter).
+If you're trying to get a message out - a new technology, open enrolment, legal issues - you're bound to be up against a lot of competition (and clutter).
 But when the message comes from a Champion, people are more likely to listen up and take action.
 So what can a Champion do for you?

 Champions are true advocates and knowledgeable users of the initiative they’re championing.